Nifrec/eser/README.md

 * Why signatures with constructors with external args from external finite sets are *not* a generalisation: one can add more constructors instead, one for each pair of external arguments.
+* The custom notations (e.g., `listRelat`).
+* Why not all monoids fit into the framework: dependency, your input is a congruence that you need to extend.
+It might not be recursively be generated by yourself (in practise it is, but you don't know).
+  See LL journal 14 Nov.

 # Alphabet representation issues
 **This part of the README is not very relevant anymore!**